 Step 3: File Texas Certificate of Formation

-You can file your Certificate of Formation online through the SOSDirect website, or submit the associated form (Form 205) by mail.
-When you do, you’ll be asked to pay a fee of $300, plus an extra $25 if you choose expedited processing (see more on these fees in the sections on costs below).
+The Certificate of Formation can be filed online through the Texas SOSDirect website or by submitting the associated form (Form 205) by mail.
+There’s an associated filing fee, plus an extra fee if you choose expedited processing (see more on these fees in the sections on costs below).

-For those who choose to mail their Certificate of Formation, you should send it to:
+For those who choose to mail their Certificate of Formation, you can send it to:

 Secretary of State